amincoding/WhisperfineTuningForVoiceOvers/README.md

-# WhisperfineTuningForVoiceOvers
-Fine tuning a Whisper model on Audio data for voice feature reproduction
+## Fine-Tuning Whisper Model on Your Voice for Speech Generation